pi-this/CountFusion/README.md

-CountFusion
-ios app called CountFusion.
+#CountFusion
-Used for counting all sorts of things.
+ios app used for counting all sorts of things.